Frequently Asked Questions

 Can I get DOIs for my contributions?

-DOIs (digital object indentifiers) may be requested for datasets.
+DOIs (digital object indentifiers) are deposited for datasets.
 The Library also deposits DOIs for WHOI Technical Reports and MIT/WHOI Joint Program theses.
+DOIs cannot be requested for pre-prints and post-prints.
 Top of page

 Is content limited by format?